shellraiser/Confluence-Sync/README.md

 # Confluence-Sync
 Two scripts--one for prod and one for dev/staging.
+Keeps dev/staging up-to-date with prod.

 ## Dependencies